TheEinfachFelix/ez_arduino_rubber_ducky/README.md

-# ez_arduino_rubber_ducky
+# ez arduino rubber ducky
 Use your arduino as an Simple Rubber Ducky.

 You're Arduino needs to be able to run "Keyboard.h".
-Like an Micro or Pro Micro
+Like an Micro or Pro Micro!

+PS: Might add mouse capabilities later....